uams-tri/PD-Voice/README.md

 Iyer A, Kemp A, Rahmatallah Y, Pillai L, Glover A, Prior F, Larson-Prior L, Virmani T. A machine learning method to process voice samples for identification of Parkinson’s disease.
 Scientific reports.
 2023 Nov 23;13(1):20615.

 Spectra are produced from voice recordings of study participants who enunciate a sustained vowel /a/.
-These recordings are preprocessed to produce spectra images using the R packages available in this repository:
+These recordings are preprocessed to produce spectra images using the R code available in this repository:
 1. Create_LineaSpectrograms_UAMSdataset.R: Read WAV files, create linear-scale spectrograms, save images in jpg file format.
 2. Create_LineaSpectrograms_mPowerdataset.R: Read m4a files, convert to WAV files, create linear-scale spectrograms, save images in jpg file format.
 3. Create_MelSpectrograms_UAMSdataset.R: Read WAV files, create mel-scale spectrograms, save images in jpg file format.